A practical guide to Zendesk chat analytics

 An AI layer can automatically perform topic and sentiment analysis on chats, providing a trustworthy view of customer feedback.
 It can also unify knowledge from various sources, giving agents and AI assistants access to comprehensive information for faster, more accurate support.

-Yes, Zendesk’s reporting tools become more robust as you move up their pricing tiers.
-Higher-tier plans typically offer greater customization for reports, real-time dashboards, and more advanced analytics features.
+Yes, Zendesk's reporting tools become more robust as you move up their tiered plans.
+Higher-tier plans typically offer greater customization for reports, real-time dashboards, and more advanced analytics features to match growing team sizes.

-While native Zendesk chat analytics tools are good at showing "what" happened (e.g., a dip in CSAT), they often fall short in explaining "why."
-Integrating an AI layer can help connect the dots by identifying root causes and analyzing customer sentiment to provide deeper insights.
+While native Zendesk chat analytics tools are excellent at showing "what" happened (e.g., a dip in CSAT), integrating an AI layer can help connect the dots even further by identifying root causes and analyzing customer sentiment to provide deeper insights.

 Share this post